Saqib35/Cross-Site-Scripting/README.md

 While finance and procurement remain highly sought-after career paths, they are not the only options for professionals looking to advance in Dubai.
 Many individuals also choose to build expertise in human resources, particularly if they are interested in talent management, organizational development, employee relations, and leadership roles.

 London International Studies and Research Center (LISRC) offers learning opportunities for individuals interested in Artificial Intelligence, automation, and emerging technologies.
-Those looking to explore AI as part of their professional development can find more information at https://lisrc.ae/.
+Those looking to explore AI as part of their professional development can find more information at[https://lisrc.ae/](https://lisrc.ae/)

+Many individuals also choose to build expertise in human resources, particularly if they are interested in talent management, organizational development, employee relations, and leadership roles.

 If you're comparing different professional qualifications before making a decision, it's worth exploring the programs offered by the London Institute of Human Resource Studies and Research Center (LIHRM).
-You can learn more about their HR certifications and training opportunities at https://lihrmedu.com.
+You can learn more about their HR certifications and training opportunities at [https://lihrmedu.com](https://lihrmedu.com)

 ## Final Thoughts

-CMA and CIPS are both valuable global certifications, but they serve different professional directions.

 If you are passionate about finance and business decision-making, CMA is a strong choice.
 If you are more interested in operations, procurement, and logistics, CIPS is more suitable.
 Ultimately, the right certification depends on your career goals, interests, and the industry you want to work in.
 Some professionals also explore HR qualifications as another pathway for career growth, particularly if they plan to move into leadership or people management roles.
 In a dynamic market like Dubai, investing in the right professional qualification can open doors to rewarding and long-term career opportunities.